strategineer/personal-website/content/books/2024-04-27/index.md

   series: Earthsea
   series_order: "7"
   year: "2018"
+slug: "9781481465588"
+star_rating: 4
 title: "The Books of Earthsea: The Complete Illustrated Edition"
-star_rating: 4
 ---

 These illustrations are kind of whack.
 All the characters look like little goblins.